QUEST-UWMadison/OSCAR/README.md

 An "(energy) landscape" of a variational quantum algorithm (VQA) is the ensemble of objective function values over the parameter space, where each value is the expectation of measuring the problem Hamiltonian with the variational ansatz under the corresponding parameters.
 OSCAR exploits landscapes to provide VQA debugging features.

-In OSCAR, the `oscar.Landscape` class uses a discretized grid over parameters in given ranges ([#Landscape](#landscape)), where the grid values are calculated by an `oscar.BaseExecutor` ([#Executor](#executor)).
+In OSCAR, the `oscar.Landscape` class uses a discretized grid over parameters in given ranges ([#Landscape](#landscape)), where the grid values are calculated by an `oscar.execution.BaseExecutor` ([#Executor](#executor)).
 To speed up this grid generation process, OSCAR provides the option to approximate the grid values using only a small fraction of samples ([#Reconstruction](#reconstruction)).
 Additionally, OSCAR can interpolate the grid points to provide a continuous function approximating the landscape for instant optimization runs ([#Interpolation](#interpolation)), thus enabling highly efficient [#Optimization configuration benchmarking](#optimization-configuration-benchmarking) for choosing optimizers, their hyperparameters, initialization strategies, and more.

 ### Landscape